AuReMe/mpwt/README.rst

     >scaffold_1
     ATGATGCTGATACTGACTTAGCAT

-Also to add the taxon ID we need the **pf_taxon_id.txt** (a tsv file with two values: the name of the folder containing the PF files and the taxon ID corresponding).
+Also to add the taxon ID we need the **taxon_id.tsv** (a tsv file with two values: the name of the folder containing the PF files and the taxon ID corresponding).

-If you don't have taxon ID in your Genbank or GFF file, you can add one in this file for the corresponding species.

 +------------+------------+
 |species     |taxon_id    |
 +============+============+
 |species_4   |4           |
 +------------+------------+

+If you don't have taxon ID in your Genbank or GFF file, you can add one in this file for the corresponding species.

 Input files created by mpwt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~